RonRahaman/NekDoc/source/large_scale.rst

 For the most part, the global element numbering is not relevant since Nek5000 assigns it randomly but following certain rules.

-.. raw:: html

-    <style> .red {color:red} </style>

-.. role:: red

-There are two types of array sizes, starting with :red:`l` x1, :red:`l` elv, etc. which give an upper bound of the arrays.
-And :red:`n` x1, :red:`n` elv, etc. which give the actual number of elements/grid points per processors.
+There are two types of array sizes, starting with lx1, lelv, etc. which give an upper bound of the arrays.
+And nx1, nelv, etc. which give the actual number of elements/grid points per processors.
 For the example in :numref:`fig:procsplit` we have

 - on proc 0, ``nelt=2``  (nelt = no elements in temperature domain)
 - on proc 1, ``nelt=3``  (nelv = no elements in fluid domain, usually = nelt)